papichoolo/movierec/README.md

 Go to the TMDb website (https://www.themoviedb.org/) and sign up for an account.
 After signing up, you can create an API key to access TMDb's data.

 **Step 2: Fetch Movie Data:**
-Use the TMDb API to fetch movie and TV show data.
+Use the TMDb API to fetch movie and Tvv show data.
 You can retrieve information such as movie titles, genres, cast, and user ratings.

 **Step 3: Data Preprocessing:**
 Clean and preprocess the fetched data.
 Remove duplicates, handle missing values, and organize the data into a format suitable for modeling.